OpenVisualCloud/Media-Communications-Mesh/docs/sdk/SDK_API_DEFINITION.md

 int mesh_apply_connection_config_video(MeshConnection *conn,
                                        MeshConfig_Video *cfg)
 ```
-Applies the configuration to setup the connection payload for Video frames
+Applies the configuration to setup the connection payload for Video frames.

 #### Parameters
 * `[IN]` `conn` – Pointer to a connection structure.
 * `[IN]` `cfg` – Pointer to a configuration structure.

 #### Returns
-0 if successful.
-Otherwise, returns an error.
+0 on success; an error code otherwise.

 ## mesh_apply_connection_config_audio()